-New podcasters make the mistake of not thinking about branding, so they create their own artwork.
+Newcomers often fall into the usual common podcasting mistakes by not thinking about branding, so they create their own artwork.
 As it's the first thing listeners will see, your podcast artwork needs to look professional and draw in attention.
 Whether you create your own artwork or outsource it, it's best to look at what others are doing right for inspiration.

 Choose a niche topic.
 Appealing to a mass audience may seem like you're casting a wider net, but appealing to a smaller niche audience is a better way to pinpoint and talk to your listeners!
 For example, don’t just make a podcast about theatre, make it about types of theatres!
 Specific content appeals and creates cut through for your podcast.

 Do you stay up at night wishing you could talk to someone about the latest Insomnia Project episode?
 Now you can!
 For just $1/month you get access to the @TogetherThrown discord where you can swap theories and even say hi to some of the voice actors!https://t.co/n8d5uSc675— The Insomnia Project (@InsomniaProj) April 15, 2019

 Talk to your audience.
 Uploading episodes one after another without promoting or engaging with your listeners is a big no-no. Answer emails, tweet people back, and just generally show them that you're present and open to conversation.

 7. Podcasting isn't a "Get Rich Quick" Scheme

 A lot of people seem to be starting podcasting thinking it’s a great way to make loads of cash, but that's far from the truth.
 Although there are podcasters like Chapo Trap House ($125,000/pcm), it's not going to happen for you overnight.